Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

 \SecRef{Comparison with the Farrell-Jones conjecture}{fjcomp}

 The Farrell-Jones isomorphism conjectures were introduced by F.T.~Farrell and L.E.~Jones in \cite{fFlJ:93} as an attempt to model the K-theory of the group ring in terms of group homology up to the contribution from the virtually cyclic subgroups.
-They verified the conjectures for a variety of fundamental groups of manifolds, most notably the nonpositively curved Riemannian manifolds.
-A more flexible formulation of the conjectures was developed by J.~Davis and W.~L\"{u}ck in \cite{jDwL:98} in terms of orbit categories for families of subgroups.
+They verified the conjectures for a variety of fundamental groups of manifolds, most notably the nonpositively curved Riemannian manifolds \cite{fFlJ:86}, linear groups \cite{fFlJ:93}, and other classes of fundamental groups \cite{fFpL:86,fFlJ:87,fFlJ:88}.
+A more flexible formulation of the conjectures by J. Davis and W. L\"{u}ck in \cite{jDwL:98} is in terms of orbit categories for families of subgroups.
+There are many excellent expositions of the Farrell-Jones conjecture such as \cite{aBwLhR:08,wLhR:05}.
+We specifically recommend the up-to-date survey by Reich and Varisco \cite{hRmV:18}.